Cog-TiPRO: Iterative Prompt Refinement with LLMs to Detect Cognitive Decline via Longitudinal Voice Assistant Commands: Results and Discussion

 For LLM-based models, we evaluate their capabilities without fine-tuning to assess their base effectiveness in identifying cognitive markers from voice commands.
 The results show notable performance variation.
 Larger models such as Qwen2-7B (66.67\% acc, 65.61\% F1) significantly outperform their smaller variants like Qwen2-1.5B (43.33\% acc, 46.38\% F1).
 This difference indicates that higher model capacity enables better handling of complex tasks that require contextual understanding of unstructured voice commands.
 However, model architecture also affects performance.
 Flan-T5-Base (60.00\% acc) outperforms the larger GLM-4-9B (53.33\% acc), indicating that Flan-T5’s bidirectional context modeling more efficiently captures linguistic patterns in voice command.

 Llama-3-series and GPT-series models show comparable and sometimes better performance compared with other models.
 GPT3.5 achieves strong results (61.42\% acc, 60.63\% F1).
-Notably, GPT4.1-mini shows less stable results, potentially due to its optimization for different types of text generation tasks rather than analytical classification.

-\textbf{Effectiveness of Cog-TiPRO: } Cog-TiPRO consistently improves performance across most LLM variants.
+Notably, GPT4.1-mini shows less stable results, potentially due to its optimization for different types of text generation tasks rather than analytical classification. \textbf{Effectiveness of Cog-TiPRO: } Cog-TiPRO consistently improves performance across most LLM variants.
 When combined with GPT4o-mini and iTransformer, it achieves the highest performance (73.80\% acc, 72.67\% F1), showing a 19.87\% improvement over its baseline (53.93\% acc).
 GPT3.5 with iTransformer ranks second (70.00\% acc, 66.90\% F1).
 These results indicate that advanced LLMs are more effective at identifying MCI-relevant aspects and patterns in command usage when guided by our iterative prompt refinement.
-This demonstrates the strength of our LLM-driven strategy.
+This demonstrates the strength of our LLM-driven strategy with pre-trained LLM models without the need for specific fine-tuning, in contrast to previous work \cite{qi-etal-2025-umb}.
 Additionally, multimodal fusion outperforms single-modality baselines, suggesting that feature fusion provides complementary information to enhance feature quality and detection accuracy.

 When comparing transformer architectures, iTransformer consistently outperforms PatchTST.
 This highlights that effective cognitive monitoring via speech requires more than just analyzing linguistic content.
 The integration of multimodal features and temporal patterns better captures the progression of cognitive decline.
 With GPT4o-mini, iTransformer achieves 73.80\% accuracy versus PatchTST's 66.67\% (7.13\% increase). iTransformer better captures temporal patterns in our data and supports its selection in our ablation study.